MTACS/N95/README.md

 # BUGS & REQUESTS

-Please submit any issues with N95 by creating a new issue here.
+Please submit any issues with N95 by creating a new issue [here](https://github.com/MTACS/N95/issues/new?assignees=&labels=bug&template=bug-report.md&title=%5BBug%5D).
 Make sure to fill out all the fields as it makes it much easier for us to diagnose and solve the problem.

 Support for other apps such as Spotify, Pandora and others is coming.
 We will announce these are they are completed.
-Requests other than app support can be submitted here
+Requests other than app support can be submitted [here](https://github.com/MTACS/N95/issues/new?assignees=&labels=&template=feature_request.md&title=%5BFeature%5D).